-A lot of singers are confused about the difference between singing while sitting and while standing up.
+A lot of singers are confused about the difference between singing while sitting and standing up.
 Some teachers will say that you as a singer should sing in whatever way you feel comfortable, but what if I told you that your comfort can hinder your progress as a singer.
 The main problem with new and even some established singers is that they lack direction, not only in terms of their voice but how they can maximize the quality of their voice.

 If you want to enhance your singing and speaking voice then my personal recommendation is to use a natural vocal booster that also soothes and relieves hoarseness Click here to check it out on Amazon.com